-APPLICATION FORMS: Application for admission is made to the Admissions Office of the Curry School of Education at the University of Virginia.
-Application forms and other information may be obtained from the Curry School of Education Admissions and the University of Virginia prospective student information.
+APPLICATION FORMS: Application for admission is made to the Admissions Office of the Curry School of Education and Human Development at the University of Virginia.
+Application forms and other information may be obtained from the Curry School Admissions and the University of Virginia prospective student information.
 (Alumni of our Summer Undergraduate Research Program receive a fee waiver when applying to Curry graduate programs; please contact us for details.)

 REQUIRED MATERIALS include the online application (which includes the statement of professional goals), unofficial test scores (taken within the past 5 years), unofficial transcripts, and two recommendations.
 Please also submit a resume and writing sample.
 When submitting a statement of professional goals, identify your specific interests in applied developmental science, your rationale for applying to this program, your long term goals, and the faculty under whom you wish to train.
 Official test scores and transcripts are required after acceptance of admission.

 A committee of faculty in EP-ADS, comprising core and associated faculty, makes decisions regarding admission.
 Preference is given to individuals whose application materials show potential for outstanding performance in a rigorous and interdisciplinary doctoral training program and who are likely to make significant contributions to the study of applied developmental science.